-Buying a New Condo vs a Resale Condo
+Buying a New Condo vs Resale Condo

 Buyers who need immediate occupation especially after selling their existing properties, tend to go for resale properties at their preferred location.